chengyuanji/chengyuanji.github.io/content/home/newabout.md

 </p>

 <p align='left'>
 Hello!
-I'm Martha (she/her/hers) and currently I am a junior research programmer at Social Policy Research Associates.
-My job is to provide programming assistance with data management, analysis and visualizations to a variety of teams at SPR.
+I'm Martha (she/her/hers) and currently I am a research programmer at Social Policy Research Associates.
+My job is to provide programming for data management, analysis and visualizations to a variety of teams at SPR.
 I completed my M.S. in Statistics at Northwestern University and my B.A. in Math at Gustavus Adolphus College.
 Between undergrad at graduate school, I worked for three years in investment banking.
 I'm originally from Minnesota and so it is no surprise that I enjoy watching hockey.
 </p>

 <p align='left'>